 We sell a range of plant-based meat products across the three core platforms of beef, pork and poultry.
 Depending on the product and channel, they are offered in ready-to-cook or ready-to-heat formats.
 All of our products are made from simple ingredients without GMOs, hormones, antibiotics or cholesterol.
-With the exception of certain Beyond Beef Crumbles which are not certified Kosher, all of our products are good to excellent sources of protein and we are focused on making them nutritionally dense, with minimal negative attributes relative to their animal protein equivalents.
+With the exception of certain Beyond Beef Crumbles which are not certified Kosher, all of our products are certified Kosher and Halal.
+All of our products are good to excellent sources of protein and we are focused on making them nutritionally dense, with minimal negative attributes relative to their animal protein equivalents.